Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.14.9 of the free version correspond to changes made in 2.14.9.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.15.0.x of the free version correspond to changes made in 1.15.0.x of the paid version.

+= 1.15.0 - 12/Sep/2018

+* FEATURE: Introducing UpdraftClone.
+Create a live copy of your site with a button press.
+Great for testing changes, testing updates (e.g. WordPress core, plugins, PHP versions) and anything else you can think of.
+More information: https://updraftplus.com/updraftclone/
+* FIX: Fix the logic for claiming and activating licences/add-ons.
+* TWEAK: WP-CLI - use dash (-) instead of underscore (_) to separate words, in order to match WP-CLI standards.
+* TWEAK: Adds close_browser_connection capability for servers using phpfpm
+* TWEAK: Change multiple backups selection and actions UI
+* TWEAK: Prevent PHP debug message on backup from UpdraftCentral when processing the service list
+* TWEAK: Improves manual backup feedback
+* TWEAK: Fix an out-of-date 'lost password' link
+* TWEAK: Add filter updraftplus_disk_space_check to allow over-riding disk space check result
+* TWEAK: Re-factor some of the restore code to enable future enhancements
+* TWEAK: In the case of an 'always keep' backup, it was possible for the wrong log message to be logged concerning the reason for it being kept
+* TWEAK: Add log warning and WP Admin notice regarding DreamObjects objects-us-west-1.dream.io endpoint shutting down
+* TWEAK: Refactor the remote storage logging code
+* TWEAK: Clean up some confusing UI when dealing with remote send backups

-= 1.14.13 - 15/August/2018 =
+= 1.14.13 - 15/Aug/2018 =

 * FEATURE: WP-CLI - add a 'get_latest_full_backup' command
 * FIX: An issue when deleting multiple backups could result in a backup set not found error